 Its a good idea to have all the occupants pitch in; if you have kids, make them responsible for their rooms first.
 Later, split up the remaining areas: kitchen, living room, bathrooms, etc.

 Give Your Pantry a Do-Over.
-To prevent pests come springtime, youll definitely need to sort through all of the food that you have stored away in your pantry, cupboards, and refrigerator.
+To prevent pests come springtime, youll definitely need to sort through all of the food that you have stored away in your walk-in pantry, cupboards, and refrigerator.
 Forgotten containers might be left open and exposed to ants, cockroaches, and mice.

 Get rid of any expired cans, boxes of food, and of course anything rotten or moldy.
 While you are in there, it might behoove you to do a bit of organizing because just like the hard drive on your computer, available space becomes fragmented over time.